MarcEngrie/Ping-Network/README.md

 pip install scapy
 ~~~

-To use version 3.00 or higher you need Npcap 1.83 or higher to be install om your Windows computer.
+To use version 3.00 or higher you need Npcap 1.83 or higher to be install on your Windows computer.
 You can download and install it from here https://npcap.com/#download

 # Initial version 2.00
 This is a Python script (also converted to an Windows executable) that allows you to scan your network(s) and find available devices.